andyngh/noHiC/README.md

 Here, `CAMA-C-2.asm.bp.p_ctg.fa` is the input contig file. `PacBio_adapter.txt` contains adapter sequences with no headers and one sequence per line.
 The reference mt- and cpDNA of *A. thaliana* are provided in `mt.cl.fasta`.

+>[!NOTE]
-**Note:** If you have root privileges on your machine and many contig-level assemblies to decontaminate, we recommend executing the following commands before running `nohic-clean` with `-m yes` and **no** `-kdb`.
+>If you have root privileges on your machine and many contig-level assemblies to decontaminate, we recommend executing the following commands before running `nohic-clean` with `-m yes` and **no** `-kdb`.
 You can read [this page](https://avilpage.com/2024/07/mastering-kraken2-performance-optimisation.html) for more information regarding this matter.

 ```
 # Resize your /dev/shm directory to fit the core_nt database